Dry mouth, dizziness, and a pounding headache – these are the symptoms that fill every hiker with dread.

 Some multi-day hikes like Larapinta or Kokoda are always warm, so prepare accordingly.
 Image: Eve Woods

-Keep in mind that we are not medical experts here.
-We can only give you some guidelines about what to do and look out for in these situations.
+Keep in mind that here at Snowys, we are not medical experts.
+We can only give you guidelines about what to do and look out for in these situations.

-If you have any medical conditions or requirements – then get in touch with your GP for more information.
-Before a multi-day hike, make sure you get the go-ahead from a medical professional.
+If you have any medical conditions or requirements, get in touch with your GP for more information.
+Before a multi-day hike, ensure you have the go-ahead from a medical professional.

-If you like to explore off the beaten path a lot, it’s also worth updating your first aid skills.
+If you like to explore off the beaten path frequently, it’s also worth updating your First Aid skills.
 A PLB or satellite phone should also be on you at all times.

-Whether you’re out in the heat at work, spending a day at the beach, or going for a ride or run – it’s essential that hydration is factored in.
+Whether you’re out in the heat at work, spending a day at the beach, or going for a run – it’s essential that hydration is factored in.

-You don’t want your well-planned adventure to go awry.
-So pack the right gear, stay cool and keep hydrated.
-Happy hiking!
+No-one wants their well-planned adventure to go awry.
+So, pack the right gear, stay cool, and keep hydrated.